gehelem/als/README.rst

   $ ./als/utils/venv_setup.sh

-4. Dive into the `als` folder
+4. **Dive into the `als` folder**

 .. code-block::

   $ cd als

-5. Activate the newly created virtualenv.
+5. **Activate the newly created virtualenv**

 .. code-block::

   $ source venv/bin/activate

-6. Setup ALS into your virtualenv in development mode.
+6. **Setup ALS into your virtualenv in development mode**.
 This is for now the only supported setup mode.
-   This allows you to run ALS easily, as it adds your current virtualenv's `bin` folder (where the ALS launcher is) to your PATH
+   This allows you to run ALS easily, as it adds a launcher script inside your active virtual env.

 .. code-block::